hinzberg/TimeTickets/TimeTickets/README.md

 * Hotkey for creating new Task
 * Options Window (Hotkey, Save location)
 * Add program icon
+* ToDo issue 1 : Is this really a new day or the same like the previous day?

 ##### Done
 * Added Main Menu